kellenmurphy/shib-idp-docker-wrapper/README.md

 These scripts are also provided as intermediate deployment steps, or to re-deploy a configuration change.
 If you've stopped a container, i.e. with `./wrap.sh stop` you can use `deploy.sh` to restart it, but generally you'll just use `redeploy.sh`.
 Think of this as restarting Jetty.
 ## wrap.sh

-Any of the scripts from [iay/shibboleth-idp-docker](https://github.com/iay/shibboleth-idp-docker) can be executed with overwritten `VERSIONS` settings with `wrap.sh` as, for example:
+Any of the scripts from [iay/shibboleth-idp-docker](https://github.com/iay/shibboleth-idp-docker) can be executed with overwritten files from the base-repo, i.e. `VERSIONS` settings with `wrap.sh` as, for example:

 ```bash
 ./wrap.sh install
 ```

 will execute the installation.
+Place versions of files in the base repo you want to override within the `base-repo-overlay` directory.

-For the `install` command, we also override `install-idp` settings with a local file.
+For the `install` command, we also override `install-idp` settings with a local file (see default contents of `base-repo-overlay`).
 I'm sure more changes are under way, but I wanted the simplest set of wrapper scripts I could get for the time being, so I can quickly spawn test instances on `idp.example.org`.

 Not all of the commands in the [base repository](https://github.com/iay/shibboleth-idp-docker) necessarily need to be "wrap'd"... but since you never know for sure which scripts are `source`-ing some of the environment files, it's better safe than sorry to `wrap` it.

-### Scripts you can (and should) run with `wrap`:
+### Scripts you can (and *probably* should) run with `wrap`:

 - `aacli` - Run the [`aacli` tool](https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1265631852/AACLI) inside the running container.
 - `build` - Builds the container image.
 (Arguments to this script are passed to the underlying "docker build" command.)